 In the end, teams who choose to build with the native toolkits or popular cross-platform solutions (like React Native, Flutter, or Xamarin) will find themselves recreating their design system for mobile, often without fully matching the UX and design specifications that their corporate brand and design systems would prefer to use.

-Capacitor: The Cross-Platform Solution for Design Systems
+Capacitor: The Cross-Platform Solution for Mobile Design Systems

 Solving this challenge was one of our goals when we built Capacitor and Stencil—two open source projects that, when combined, provide a powerful solution for teams who want to bring their existing UI library to mobile.